Skip to Content

 As of InsightCloudSec v.
 23.4.11, the new universal onboarding experience for AWS accounts uses CloudFormation Templates (CFTs) to automatically provision relevant accounts with the necessary policies and roles that contain your specific, unique InsightCloudSec account information.

-We highly recommend using the new AWS onboarding experience to add your AWS accounts and only use the policies below for reference as some of the URLs provided on this page represent the generic versions of the policies, i.e., there are placeholder values for account-specific information.
+We highly recommend using the new AWS onboarding experience to add your AWS accounts and only use the policies in this section for reference as some of the URLs provided on this page represent the generic versions of the policies, i.e., there are placeholder values for account-specific information.

 Useful Terminology

-Some concepts and terminology you should be aware of while reviewing the sections below:
+Some concepts and terminology you should be aware of while reviewing the policies:

 New required permissions are announced in our release notes.
 The API calls that are supported with any of the policies can be found in the Supported API Calls section.